Skip to Main Content

 Exporting a Large Number of Citations

 Sometimes you'll need to export hundreds or thousands of citations at a time, especially if you're doing a systematic review or a big literature review.
-You can export up to 25,000 citations at a time in EBSCOhost databases.
+You can export up to 25,000 citations at a time EBSCOhost databases.

 3. You will receive an email with a link to download the RIS file.
 This may take a while, depending on how many citations you're exporting.
 Make sure to check your Spam folder if you don't receive the email.